sbeckeriv/personal_search/README.md

 Open search is supported.
 In firefox I added it as a search engine with a keyword.
 I can type "ps postgres" and it will go to http://localhost:7172/index.html?q=postgres

 # Development

 use `PS_INDEX_DIRECTORY=test/private_search` to test

+Test files

-places.sqlite is a 30 url file to test different states.
+places.sqlite is a 30 url file to test different states. chrome History is about the same.
+I use firefox more.

-`cargo run --bin firefox_sync --features="firefox_sync" -- --db test/places.sqlite --backfill`
+`cargo run --bin firefox_sync --features="sync" -- --db test/places.sqlite --backfill`

+`cargo run --bin chrome_sync --features="sync" -- --db test/History --backfill`

 index a single url
 `cargo run --bin personal_search -- --import_url https://docs.rs/tantivy/0.13.1/tantivy/schema/struct.FieldValue.html`